mozilla/gecko-dev/toolkit/components/telemetry/docs/data/event-ping.rst

 This ping transmits :ref:`Telemetry Event <eventtelemetry>` records.

-The client id is submitted with this ping.
+The client id and profile group id are submitted with this ping.
 The :doc:`Telemetry Environment <../data/environment>` is submitted in this ping.

 .. code-block:: js